 EBOs emerged as untapped resources.
+Out of all MSOs, EBOs have the greatest proportion of services (75%) targeting newcomers, according to the findings.
+That is, out of all the mainstream organizations scanned in our study, EBOs were the organizations that offered more targeted programming for immigrants.
+Future research is needed on this, to better understand EBOs’ role in immigrant services, as our environmental scan yielded only preliminary data about the presence of services, thus lacking depth.

-Out of all non-SPOs, EBOs have the greatest proportion of services (75%) targeting newcomers, according to the findings.
-Indeedinto, studies have revealed that ainstream organizations have challenges in connecting with ethnocultural communities and developing deeper cultural understandings [70].
+This insight into the potential of EBOs aligns with existing studies which have revealed that mainstream organizations have challenges in connecting with ethnocultural communities and developing deeper cultural understandings [70].
 EBOs could potentially fill this gap as community-based entities that have close connections with newcomer communities [58,71].
-[72]EBOs may also assist organizations with services and outreach initiatives that are effective as well as linguistically and culturally relevant for newcomers [73].
-While they may be recognized and utilized by newcomers, EBOs are often dismissed as active players in the immigrant-serving sector [71].[74]
-Lending further evidence, our findings regarding EBO services suggest their invisibility within the sector in Calgary.
+EBOs may appear different and lack the scientific expertise of formal institutions, but they possess cultural expertise and knowledge that is valuable and necessary to address community needs [72].
+EBOs may also assist organizations with services and outreach initiatives that are effective as well as linguistically and culturally relevant for newcomers [73].
+For example, EBOs often share the same language and cultural background as newcomers.
+While they may be recognized and utilized by newcomers, EBOs are often dismissed as active players in the immigrant-serving sector [71].
+A study by Gonzalez Benson [74] explored the disruption in organizational relations between mainstream and grassroots organizations caused by the COVID-19 pandemic.
+This disruption led to grassroots organizations being recognized as valuable players that possess critical cultural knowledge, that can benefit mainstream organizations.
+Our findings regarding EBOs services lend further evidence to their relative invisibility within Calgary’s immigrant-serving sector.
+Consequently, EBOs remain an underutilized resource and there is a need for further collaboration between ISOs, MOs and EBOs to holistically and effectively meet the needs of newcomers.

 Implications and Conclusion